What is protocol

 Transmission control protocol or TCP

-Hyper Text Transfer protocol provides access to content over web browser.
-It uses service of TCP protocol and provides services to the user level applications.
-An http user application can be any application which uses services of HTTP protocol.
-Web browser is one of the example of HTTP application.
-HTTP is based on request response model.
-For reach request HTTP client setup a tcp connection with the server on response the connection is released.
-At http level the connection is called a session.
+HyperText Transfer protocol provides access to content over a web browser.
+It uses the service of TCP protocol and provides services to the user-level applications.
+An HTTP user application can be any application that uses the services of the HTTP protocol.
+A web browser is one example of an HTTP application.
+HTTP is based on the request-response model.
+For reach request, HTTP client set up a TCP connection with the server on the response the connection is released.
+At the HTTP level, the connection is called a session.

 The protocol is specified in HTTP Spec.
 Like any other TCP user, an HTTP port needs to be used for HTTP applications.
 E.g a web server uses standard HTTP port 80.

 File transfer protocol is used to transfer files from server to client and vice versa.
 FTP is an example of the Application layer protocol as per the OSI model.
 It runs over TCP/IP protocol.
 So like other applications, it uses a TCP port.
 The FTP server uses standard port number 21 for FTP.
 Almost all operating systems have a command-line based FTP client.
 When a client wants to connect to the server, there is an authentication process.
 In the authentication process, the client passes the user name and password.
 Although the server can be configured to do not ask for client credentials.

 A secure shell is a protocol for doing remote login securely.
 It is a client-server based protocol.
 A client-first set up a secure connection with the server then sends any user data to the server.
 SSH runs over TCP/IP protocol.
 It uses standard TCP port 22.
 Once a user is connected to the remote machine via ssh, he can issue all commands as he can do on the local machine.
 The security feature on protocol makes ssh preferable over similar telnet.
 SSH is available for many operating systems.
 If not available on an OS, then an ssh client e.g putty can be downloaded.